xythobuz/yasab/README.md

 Configuration Options like Baudrate, Bootdelay or Clock Frequency can be changed in the makefile.

+Currently, 1868 bytes in Flash are needed.
+Therefore, set the bootloader section size to 1024 Words.

 ## Uploader

 This is a small utility to upload hex files to YASAB.